Loss of retirement income fund

 Contributions by the WSIB are accumulated and invested up to the earlier of the time the injured worker turns age 65, or dies.
 Depending upon the amount involved, accumulations are paid out in the form of lump sum payments or in monthly payments according to the payment schemes defined in O.Reg.
 562/99 under the Act or in O.Reg.
 715/94 under the WCA for pre-1998 injuries.
 The Voluntary Contributions are accumulated and paid in a similar manner.

-The net cash flow, (contributions minus payouts), of the Fund will, for the foreseeable future, be negative each year given that the level of contributions is less than the payouts.
-The annual amount of investment earnings is a significant contributor to the Fund.
+The net cash flow (contributions minus payouts) of the Fund, excluding net investment income, will, for the foreseeable future, be negative each year given that the level of contributions is less than the payouts.

-The investment performance of the Fund is critical to the LRI benefit of a worker because LRI benefits are based on the amounts set aside by the WSIB and the Voluntary Contributions, and the investment return on these amounts.
+The investment performance of the Fund is critical because LRI benefits are the sum of the amounts set aside by the WSIB and the Voluntary Contributions, if any, plus the accumulated investment income on those amounts.

 3. Regulatory standards